tracer-protocol/perpetual-contracts/README.md

 ```
 yarn hardhat deploy --network NETWORK --tags LiveDeploy
 ```
-This will run the LiveDeployment script which is made to deploy to a real network.
-If there is any issues with verification, you may run
+This will run the `LiveDeployment` script which is made to deploy to a real network.
+If there are any issues with verification, you may run
 ```
 yarn hardhat deploy --network NETWORK --tags LiveVerify
 ```